 Thinking about learning Spanish?
-Here are 9 reasons learning Spanish is awesome and why you may want to learn the most popular of the Romance languages.
+Here are 9 reasons to learn the most popular of the Romance languages.

 Both Spanish and English share common roots in Latin and Greek.
 As a result there are thousands of similar words shared between the two languages.
 Spanish grammar is also fairly straightforward.
 Even though Spanish verbs may initially prove a challenge to a native English speaker, once you get a feel for the language and its structure things get much easier.

 With well over 400 million native speakers Spanish is the fourth most widely spoken language in the world (right behind Mandarin, English, and Hindi).
 Over 20 countries cite it as an official or national language, and with a rapidly growing Hispanic population you can be sure that the Spanish language is here to stay.